-How should I collaborate and share dashboards and reports in Power BI?
+How should I collaborate and share in Power BI?

 In this article, we'll compare these options for collaborating and sharing in Power BI: